NervanaSystems/ngraph/doc/sphinx/source/shared/mxnet_tutorial.rst

    keep in mind this tutorial will still work  regardless of the merge status of the experimental backend if you already use the ngraph-mxnet Github repo

-The Intel nGraph Compiler provides an in-memory abstraction layer for converting the mathematical representation of a DL model into an optimized-for-execution format that can be understood *by* and run *on* multiple hardware backends.
+The Intel nGraph Compiler provides an abstraction layer for converting the mathematical representation of a DL model into an optimized-for-execution format that can be understood by and run on multiple hardware backends.
 A primary goal of this integration is to provide a seamless development and deployment experience to Data Scientists and Machine Learning Engineers.
-It simplifies development by providing a common API for framework and hardware developers to jointly optimize a Deep Learning model; deployment is simplified by bringing highly-optimized CPU performance to a wide range of MXNet models, especially in inference.
+It simplifies development by providing a common API for framework or hardware developers to optimize a Deep Learning model; deployment is simplified by bringing highly-optimized CPU performance to a wide range of MXNet models, especially in inference.